1980s in Bangladesh: Assassination of Ziaur Rahman

 The decade began with President Ziaur Rahman at the helm.
 Zia faced twenty one attempted coups against his government, including one by the air force.
 His one time ally Colonel Abu Taher was tried for treason and executed.
 Similar fates were met by many of his perceived rivals in the armed forces.
 However, the final coup attempt resulted in his assassination in 1981.
 Zia was killed by troops loyal to Major General Abul Manzoor who stormed his official residence in Chittagong on 30 May 1981.
 The mutiny was later suppressed by army chief Lieutenant General Hussain Muhammad Ershad.

 Sattar administration

 Zia was succeeded by Vice-President Abdus Sattar.
-President Sattar received a popular mandate during the 1981 presidential election, despite allegations of vote rigging by his rival Kamal Hossain.
-Sattar's presidency was marked by infighting within the ruling BNP, which forced cabinet reshuffles and the resignation of Vice-President Mirza Nurul Huda.
-A national security council was formed amid anti-Bengali Muslim violence in Northeast India and Burma.
+President Sattar received a popular mandate during the 1981 presidential election.
+Vice-President Mirza Nurul Huda resigned in March 1982.
 Sattar also suffered from health problems due to old age.

 The 1982 Bangladesh coup d'état deposed President Sattar and his civilian government.
 The Bangladesh military cited food shortages, corruption and economic mismanagement as reasons behind the coup.